 A poem written as we continue to face my husband’s chronic illnesses.
 Sometimes to understand the trial is simply to accept that God is still in control.

 Linda (Visscher) Roorda and husband, Edward, live in Spencer, NY, both former members of the Christian Reformed Church.
-She is a mother and grandmother, a medical/radiology transcriptionist, an empty-nest author, and past speaker at a multi-faith women’s retreat.
+She is a mother and grandmother, a retired medical/radiology transcriptionist, an empty-nest author, and past speaker at a multi-church women’s retreat.
 She published some of her ancestral genealogy research in the “New York Genealogical and Biographical Record” in 2004, 2005 and 2008, writing personal-interest interview articles and a genealogy column in a local newspaper.
-An online blogger for several years, Linda enjoys sharing her faith in poetry and reflections at her new blog, “Poetic Devotions by Linda,” and genealogy research tutorials at “Homespun Ancestors.”
+An online blogger for several years, Linda enjoys sharing her faith in poetry and reflections at her blog, “Poetic Devotions by Linda,” and genealogy research tutorials at “Homespun Ancestors.”
 She also wrote several articles for both the CRC/RCA Disability Concerns newsletter and The Network.
-Her hobbies include gardening, sewing/quilting, cake decorating, silk floral arrangements for church, and singing in the praise team at North Spencer Baptist Church.
+Her hobbies include gardening, sewing/quilting, cake decorating, and making silk floral arrangements.

 Should we hold too tightly to our children and their childhood, we may not allow them the freedom they need to grow with life’s changes.

 Who was the carpenter’s son they called Jesus, and what was He really like?

 A friend listens with a servant’s heart—not for what they can get or take, but for what they can offer from their heart.

 Fran’s photo taken in 2015 instantly drew me in; I loved it at first sight!
 And it’s literally worth a thousand words.

 Why am I talking about broken old rocking chairs this Christmas?
 Maybe it's because they help remind me why Jesus came.